SIPam-Dev/map2pdb/readme.md

 Filters are applied after the map file has been imported but before the PDB is produced.
 More than one filter can be specified.

-First the include filters are applied; Everything that doesn't satisfy the include filter is excluded from the PDB.
-Then the exclude filters are applied; Everything that satisfies the exclude filter is excluded from the PDB.
+First, the include-filters are applied; Everything that doesn't satisfy the include-filter is excluded from the PDB.
+Then the exclude-filters are applied; Everything that satisfies the exclude-filter is excluded from the PDB.

 ##### Module filter